Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 ![Initial Gameboard](Nodes.png)
 <BR>

 I contend there is much more to the gameboard that is subtly hidden.
 I will come back to that, but first we need to investigate the action steps that can be taken to create a solution.
-It seems straightforward the only action we can take to work toward a solution is to put a link between two nodes, similar to this:
+It seems straightforward the only action we can take to work toward a solution is to put a link between two Nodes, similar to this:

 <BR><BR>
 ![Two Nodes with a Link](TwoNodesOneLink.png)